byjg/php-rest-reference-architecture/README.md

 the build process will copy the docker template file from 'docker/Dockerfile' and replace the string comment `##---ENV-SPECIFICS-HERE` with the commands defined here; **IMPORTANT NOTE**: if the array is empty or null, the Builder will ignore the custom Dockerfile
-- BUILDER_BEFORE_BUILD' => The commands before start the build image.
-For example the grunt command or a minifier;
-- BUILDER_BUILD =>The commands used to build your artifact.
+- BUILDER_DOCKER_BUILD =>The commands used to build your artifact.
-- BUILDER_DEPLOY_COMMAND: The commands used to deploy your artifact.
+- BUILDER_DOCKER_RUN: The commands used to deploy your artifact.
 Maybe a docker run command or a docker push or everything else.;